davebeyer/scenescape-doc/README.md

 ## Example Scripts

-You can find example scripts under the "examples" folder.
-The example scenes are:
+You can find example scripts under the "examples" folder, and here are links to the associated sceneshows: scenes are:

 * [Example 1](http://www.scenescape.com/doc/examples/ex1)

 ## SceneScape Script Language